UtrechtUniversity/ricgraph/README.md

 Ricgraph has been developed because a university had a need to be able to show people, organizations and research outputs
-(e.g. books, journal articles, datasets, software, etc.) in relation to each other.
+(e.g. books, journal articles, data sets, software, etc.) in relation to each other.
 This information is stored in different systems.
 That university needed to show research in context in a graph (hence the name).
 Ricgraph is able to answer questions like:

-* Which person has contributed to which book, journal article, dataset, software package, etc.?
+* Which person has contributed to which book, journal article, data set, software package, etc.?
-* Given e.g. a dataset or software package, who has contributed to it?
+* Given e.g. a data set or software package, who has contributed to it?
 * What identifiers does a person have (there are a lot in use at universities)?
 * Show a network of persons who have worked together?
 * For what organization does a person work?
 So which organizations have worked together?